Muttiah Muralitharan: Spelling of name

 Even though his name was widely romanised as Muralitharan from the start of his career, he prefers the spelling Muralidaran.
 The different spellings have arisen because the Tamil letter த can be pronounced as both 't' and 'd' depending on its place in a word.
 It is often transliterated as 'th' to distinguish it from another letter, ட, which is a retroflex 't' or 'd'.
 In 2007, when Cricket Australia decided to unveil the new Warne-Muralidaran Trophy, to be contested between Australia and Sri Lanka, Muralitharan was requested to clarify how his name should be spelt.
 Cricket Australia spokesman Peter Young confirmed that "the spelling he's given is Muralidaran".

 The first-day cover involving Muralitharan bears an official seal captioned as "The highest wicket taker in Test cricket, MUTHIAH MURALIDARAN, First Day of Issue 03.12.2007, Camp Post Office, Asgiriya International Cricket Stadium, Kandy".

 Domestic cricket

 Muralitharan bowling for Gloucestershire in 2011.

 In Sri Lanka

-In domestic cricket, Muralitharan played for two first-class Sri Lankan sides, Tamil Union Cricket and Athletic Club in the Premier Trophy and Central Province in the Provincial Championship.
+In domestic cricket, Muralitharan played for two first-class Sri Lankan teams, Tamil Union Cricket and Athletic Club in the Premier Trophy and Central Province in the Provincial Championship.
 His record is exceptional – 234 wickets at 14.51 runs in 46 matches.